Bonface-Osoro/saleos/README.md

 # Sustainability Analytics for Low Earth Orbit Satellites (saleos)

+Welcome to the `saleos` repository

+There is increasing concern about a range of adverse environmental impacts produced by Low Earth Orbit (LEO) mega-constellations.

-Connecting the other 45% of the unconnected world population living in areas with no form of coverage will require the use of spacebourne technologies.
-Low Earth Orbit (LEO) satellites are fronted as an alternative due to relatively low cost of production and lower latency.
-However, placing the thousands of satellites in orbit required to provide global coverage will need several single event launch missions. `Figure 1` illustrates the configuration of the LEO satellite orbits for the constellations as well as some of the rocket launchers (`Figure 2`) assessed in this study.
+While LEO satellite constellations are fronted as an alternative to terrestrial broadband networks, there is a need to place thousands of satellites in orbit to provide global coverage. `Figure 1` illustrates the configuration of three of the main LEO satellite constellations for Amazon's Kuiper, OneWeb and SpaceX's Starlink.

 #### Figure 1 Satellite Orbit Network Illustration.
 <p align="center">
   <img src="/docs/fig_1.jpg" />
 </p>

+Emissions produced during the launching of satellites depend on the rocket vehicle.
+Most operators planning or launching LEO broadband satellites have used (or intend to use) SpaceX’s Falcon-9 or Falcon-Heavy, European Space Agency’s Ariane-5, or prior to Spring 2022 Russia’s Soyuz-FG rocket, as detailed in `Figure 2`.

 #### Figure 2 Technical Details of the Launch Rockets.
 <p align="center">
   <img src="/docs/fig_2.jpg" />
 </p>

-To date, there exists no open-source integrated emission, capacity, cost and coverage models for assessing broadband LEO networks.
-Several questions remain unanswered.
+The `saleos` codebase provides an open-source integrated assessment model capable of concurrently estimating broadband capacity, environmental emissions, and costs for different LEO satellite networks.

-How does the emissions due to launch of LEO broadband satellites compare to the capacity they provide and costs needed to place and keep them operational?
-How does the emission for every subscriber compare to terristrial systems?

-Therefore, this `saleos` repository provides code to help model emission in tandem with capacity, cost and coverage.

 Citation
 ---------